mildmojo/block-tackle/README.md

 ...

-// Before process exit, stop the timer so it doesn't keep the process running. tackler.stop();
+// Maybe stop the timer if you just don't care anymore. tackler.stop();
 ```